2012 Grant Burge Meshach Shiraz

 Style & Drinking Window

-Medium to full-bodied with classic Margaret River structure — fine tannins, bright natural acidity, and excellent length.
-Drinking beautifully now with 15 years of bottle age.
-Decant for one hour.
-Will continue to hold and evolve through 2030–2034.
+Full-bodied with the classic Barossa Shiraz profile — concentrated fruit, firm tannins, and excellent natural acidity.
+Now drinking beautifully with over 12 years of bottle age.
+Decant for one hour to allow the wine to fully open.
+Will continue to hold and evolve through 2028–2032.

 Why This Is a Smart Buy